-DNA damage and gene mutation assays using bacterial and yeast systems, most of which employed a metabolic activation system containing liver microsomal (S9) preparations from Aroclor-induced rats, reported negative findings.
-Chromosomal damage assays in yeast were also negative.
-Conversely, in vitro and in vivo mammalian chromosomal damage studies showed mixed results and a mammalian unscheduled DNA synthesis (UDS) assay reported positive results.
-Of the three in vivo genotoxicity bioassays for PCBTF, two tested negative for chromosomal aberrations while one tested positive.
+330 DNA damage and gene mutation assays using bacterial and yeast systems, most of damage assays in yeast were also negative.
+Conversely, in vitro and in vivo mammalian chromosomal damage studies showed mixed results and a mammalian

+331 which employed a metabolic activation system containing liver microsomal (S9)

+332 preparations from Aroclor-induced rats, reported negative findings.
+Chromosomal aberrations while one tested positive.
 Rats tested negative for increases in micronucleus formation in peripheral blood cells, and for chromosomal aberrations in bone marrow cells.
-On the other hand, a test of peripheral blood cells from male mice exposed to 2000 ppm (15,000 mg/m3) for 14 weeks showed an increase in micronucleus formation.
-Overall, the genotoxicity test data provide some evidence that PCBTF is genotoxic.
+On the other hand, a test of peripheral blood cells from male mice exposed to 2000 ppm (15,000 mg/m3) for 14 weeks showed an increase in

+335 unscheduled DNA synthesis (UDS) assay reported positive results.
+Of the three in

+336 vivo genotoxicity bioassays for PCBTF, two tested negative for chromosomal

+341 micronucleus formation.
+Overall, the genotoxicity test data provide limited evidence

+342 that PCBTF is genotoxic.

-It should be noted that two of the more sensitive genotoxicity assays, namely the "single-cell, gel electrophoresis" (comet) test for DNA-strand breaks and tests measuring oxidative DNA damage or DNA-adduct formation, have apparently not been completed for PCBTF or its metabolites.
+343 It should be noted that two of the more sensitive genotoxicity assays, namely the

+344 "single-cell, gel electrophoresis" (comet) test for DNA-strand breaks and tests

+345 measuring oxidative DNA damage or DNA-adduct formation, have apparently not

+346 been completed for PCBTF or its metabolites.
 This represents a data gap in the

-PCBTF genotoxicity database.
-Additional details of the genotoxicity assays are provided in the following sub-sections.
+347 PCBTF genotoxicity database.
+Additional details of the genotoxicity assays are

+348 provided in the following sub-sections.

+349 DNA damage and repair

-DNA damage and repair
+350 Only one of the three studies that evaluated PCBTF-induced DNA damage and repair

-Only one of the three studies that evaluated PCBTF-induced DNA damage and repair reported positive results.
-PCBTF tested positive for induction of UDS at concentrations from 1 to 10 microliters per milliliter (μ I/mI) without a clearly defined dose-dependent response in human embryonic epithelial cell cultures (Benigni et al., 1982).
-However, PCBTF failed to induce DNA damage in the rec-assay in B. subtilis (strains PB 1652 and PB 1791) at concentrations of 500 to 10,000 micrograms per disk (μ g/disk) (Mazza et al., 1986).
-PCBTF also tested negative in an assay that detects DNA damage induced by chemical exposure via selective killing of indicator strains lacking different DNA repair systems.
-This DNA repair deficiency assay was conducted in E. coli indicator strains W3110 polA+ and P3478 polA- in the presence and absence of metabolic activation, at concentrations of 0.01 to 10 μ l per plate (Litton Bionetics, 1978a, unpublished).

-Gene mutation
+351 reported positive results.
+PCBTF tested positive for induction of UDS at relatively

+352 high concentrations of 0.2 to 10 microliters per milliliter (μl/ml) with a clearly defined

+353 dose-dependent response up to 2 μl/ml in human embryonic epithelial cell cultures

+354 (Benigni et al., 1982).
+However, PCBTF failed to induce DNA damage in the rec-

+355 assay in B. subtilis (strains PB 1652 and PB 1791) at concentrations of 500 to 10,000